Boy Blue (Fables): Before Fabletown

 Boy Blue's backstory as a fighter against the Adversary's forces is revealed in "The Last Castle" as Blue tells Snow White the story of the Fables who defended the last open gate to the mundane world.
 This is at the tail end of the Adversary's campaign against the European fables, with most of them having either already escaped, enslaved or killed.
 Blue fights with Colonel Bearskin's Free Company, eventually becoming the colonel's aide-de-camp.
-As of "The Last Castle," Blue has survived several battles: "Boxen, Ruby Lake, Oakcourt, and the hellish rout at Hollyfield", among others.
+Blue had at that time survived several battles.

 The day before the last battle, a woman claiming to be Red Riding Hood rides into the fort nearly dead from arrow wounds.
 She and Blue quickly became infatuated with each other, to the extent that she suggests that Friar Tuck should marry them so that Blue will be allotted a seat on the last ship out.
 Citing his duty, he refuses.
 Arriving for battle in the morning, he learns his new orders: he will observe the battle from a high parapet and, at the appropriate time, will use a powerful but poorly understood item known as the Witching Cloak to teleport himself to the ship with the message that the last defenders have fallen and they are on their own.
 Fabletown will need to know what happened, Bearskin tells him, but he also sees this as a way for Blue and Riding Hood to be together.
-Unfortunately, when Blue arrives on the ship, he discovers that Riding Hood, not wanting to live without him, had given up her spot to a stranger and stayed behind.
+When Blue arrives on the ship, he discovers that Riding Hood, not wanting to live without him, had given up her spot to a stranger and stayed behind.